Soren Johnson: Firaxis Games

 After finishing his internship at Electronic Arts, Johnson started employment at Firaxis Games.
 Johnson followed the Civilization III development externally and jumped at the chance to join his idol Sid Meier.
-When he joined, much of the previous development team was abandoning Civ III, which was still early in development.
+When he joined, much of the previous development team was abandoning Civilization III, which was still early in development.
 He considered the exodus an opportunity to help Meier and save the franchise from collapse.
 Johnson joined Firaxis in April 2000 and, along with Jake Solomon, started mid-development on Civilization III with director Sid Meier and designer Jeff Briggs.
-Only two engineers remained on the team by this time: the intern and the audio programmer.
-Johnson was offered his lowest salary to date but persevered to use the experience to launch his career.

 Eventually, Johnson became co-lead designer alongside Jeff Briggs.
 Johnson had a lot of freedom to work on Civilization III and rewrote much of the code from scratch, even with only 16 months left to complete the work before launch.
 Johnson simplified Civilization IIIs code base so that many new mechanics could be added without having to keep building on top of the previous game.
 This was in contrast to how Civilization IIs code was on top of the original.
 Johnson's hardcore resource features in Civilization III created scarcity in economic terms, becoming a catalyst for the diplomacy system.
 Resource and economic systems would remain a key feature in his later games.

 Johnson's central role during Civilization IIIs development, however, was its artificial intelligence.
 His success in this field eventually earned him a reputation as one of the best AI developers in the industry.
 Johnson's ideas were not all well received.
 One infamous mechanic involved domesticated animals, such as horses, being limited to certain in-game continents - just like in real history.
 Rather than leaving these poorly received mechanics untouched however, Johnson headed one of the earliest examples of post release support in gaming, using the feedback from the gaming community to further update the game post release.
-Johnson further highlighted his community support by making the game modder friendly, designing the AI to adapt and continue to function with changes to game design, even during community modding post-game release.
+Johnson further highlighted his community support by making the game modder-friendly, designing the AI to adapt and continue to function with changes to game design, even during community modding post-game release.
 Johnson provided updates and patches to Civilization III for a year after the initial release, spending plenty of time immersed in the game's community, judging and absorbing feedback.
 Many of the lessons he and the team learned from this exercise were later applied to Civilization IV, leading to great success.

 Due to his success in Civilization III, Soren Johnson became the sole lead designer of Civilization IV, once again writing all of the AI.
-For Civ IV Johnson brought in Civilization fans and gaming community members to test the game ahead of release, which proved highly effective in making the game stable and balanced before release.
+For Civilization IV Johnson brought in Civilization fans and gaming community members to test the game ahead of release, which proved highly effective in making the game stable and balanced before release.
 This set the precedent for his future development process, and continues to be part of the formula for developing his games.